Cirsoid aneurysm

-A cirsoid aneurysm, also referred to as an arteriovenous hemangioma is the dilation of a group of blood vessels due to congenital malformations with arterio venous (AV) shunting.
+A cirsoid aneurysm, also referred to as an arteriovenous malformation is the dilation of a group of blood vessels due to congenital malformations with arterio venous (AV) shunting.
 "Cirsoid" means resembling a varix.
 They are most common on the head or neck.

 Cirsoid aneurysms appear as nodules or papules.
 Histologically, they are composed of both thick- and thin-walled blood vessels.